If you have cancer, you’re still in control of your life and have choices about your care.

 Watch Leon Hwang, MD, highlight that we offer our members targeted therapy as part of our cancer treatment program.
 Targeted therapy uses medicines to attack specific targets or processes of cancer cells.

 Our pursuit of the safest and most effective treatments can take us beyond traditional treatments, leading to clinical trials.
-Kaiser Permanente has met the stringent requirements to be a member of several research collaboratives, expanding the options for clinical trials in house at our medical centers.
-Many other trials are available for referral at well-known institutions such as the National Institutes for Health (NIH) and Johns Hopkins University.
+Kaiser Permanente has met the stringent requirements for membership in several research collaboratives, expanding the options for in-house clinical trials at our medical centers.
+Many other trials are available for referral at well-known institutions, such as the National Institutes of Health (NIH) and Johns Hopkins University.
 Although not suitable for all cancer patients, trials are always on the minds of our doctors, whether they’re our own or those conducted by others.
-While some doctors in the community prefer not to send patients to trials for fear of losing the income generated if patients are treated in their private offices, and some doctors at universities aggressively push clinical trials, Kaiser Permanente doctors want to match the patient with the right trial that they believe will result in the best outcome.
-At present, between 6 to eight percent of our diagnosed cancer patients are in clinical trials.
+While some doctors in the community prefer to not send patients to trials for fear of losing the income generated if patients are treated in their private offices, and some doctors at universities aggressively push clinical trials, Kaiser Permanente doctors want to match the patient with the right trial—the one that they believe will result in the best outcome.
+At present, between 6 and 8%8% of our diagnosed cancer patients are in clinical trials.

 Care outside of Kaiser Permanente

-Sometimes, cancer care requires a type of unique specialist or surgeon who is not part of the Mid-Atlantic Permanente Medical Group.
+Sometimes, cancer care requires a unique specialist or surgeon who’s not part of the Mid-Atlantic Permanente Medical Group.
 Or tests and treatments require extremely specialized facilities, equipment, or procedures that we do not provide.
 On those rare occasions, we coordinate your care with carefully chosen specialists and facilities that have a track record of success and are often designated as regional or national centers of excellence for their specialty.

-For patients with complex conditions, including cancer, we provide highly personal, intensive 1:1 outreach to engage compromised patients in their care.
-To help them get to their appointments and comply with their prescribed treatments and medications, we seek to eliminate obstacles that can impact a patient’s care such as cost concerns, lack of mobility, and transportation, cultural, mental health, and other issues.
+For patients with complex conditions, including cancer, we provide highly personal, intensive one-to-one outreach to engage compromised patients in their care.
+To help them get to their appointments and comply with their prescribed treatments and medications, we seek to eliminate obstacles to care, such as cost concerns; lack of mobility; and transportation, cultural, mental health, and other issues.